muldjord/skyscraper/docs/CACHE.md

 There is ONE file that you can and should edit inside each of the platform subfolders.
 That file is called `priorities.xml` and decides the scraper priority of resources for each resource type.
 For instance, if you know that `thegamesdb` always provides the best `descriptions` for games, you'd add an `<order type="description">` node with a `<source>thegamesdb</source>` subnode.
 You can have multiple `<source>` nodes, Skyscraper will then prefer the topmost source when generating a game list.
 If the topmost isn't found, it'll use the next one and so on.
 If the `<order>` node is empty, it will prioritize using timestamps for when each resource was added to the cache.

 Skyscraper provides the example file `~/.skyscraper/cache/priorities.xml.example`.
 Please don't edit this file manually, as it will be overwritten when you update Skyscraper.
 When a platform is scraped for the first time, it will automatically copy the example file to `~/.skyscraper/cache/[platform]/priorities.xml` unless it already exists.
 You can of course also copy the file yourself before scraping a platform.
 If you do so, be sure to remove the `.example` part of the filename so it's just called `priorities.xml`.

-#### Game list generation
-After a while you'll have accumulated a decent amount of locally cached data for any given platform gathered from various scraping modules.
-Then comes the time to generate a game list for the chosen frontend.
-Depending on how many scraping modules you've scraped any given platform with, the game list generator will give you almost perfect results, with almost no data missing.
-By default any resource type is prioritized by timestamp.
-But it is also possible to prioritize them by scraping source.
-So if you prefer the `description` results from a certain scraping module, you can easily make sure that these will be prioritized above any other descriptions available.

 #### Update locally cached data
 If you wish to update / refresh the locally cached resources for a particular platform and scraping module, Skyscraper provides the `--refresh` option.
 If this flag is set on the command line, any data in the resource cache will be updated with the new incoming data.